How is a Diagnosis Reached?

 The diagnosis will be explained to the patient and efforts will be made between the patient and the clinician to determine the cause of the problem, whether it be lifestyle, diet or whatever.
 A treatment plan will be proposed so that each patient will be given an indication of how long it might take for the treatments to take effect.
 In certain cases, the patient may need to be referred to other clinicians for treatment as appropriate.
 In certain circumstances it is appropriate to work in close relationship with the patient’s GP, if the patient feels comfortable with this.
 This relationship may ensure the best possible patient-centred care.

-The planned treatment, whether acupuncture, herbs, Chinese massage or a combination of these is then explained to the patient and subsequently administered.
+The planned treatment, whether acupuncture or other related therapies are then explained to the patient and subsequently administered.
 Subsequent consultations and treatment take approximately 45 minutes.

 Often our patients will re-visit our clinic at regular intervals, say every couple of months, to attend a check-up at which the clinician will check the patient’s pulse and tongue and any other necessary examinations to determine whether there is an underlying imbalance that may cause symptoms in the future.